sandhyamurali23/Food-Recommender-System/README.md

 # Food-Recommender-System
-This system takes the category of the food preference provided by the user and recommends food products in that category based on the ratings and reviews available in the dataset.
-The product IDS displayed to the user redirects to the product in the amazon website.
+This system takes the category of the food preference provided by the user and recommends food products in that category based on the ratings available in the PostgreSQL database.
+The product ID’s that are displayed to the user is redirected to the product in the amazon website using Amazon API’s.
 Achieved an accuracy of 80% in recommending the right food product to the user